 The pilot acoustic study results show that the evolution of the median and percentiles along time cannot be used to estimate growth of a fish population containing fish from different ages and lengths.
 Instead, a modal analysis able to identify the different cohorts should be done prior to analyze the evolution of length, width and height.
 Therefore, the Bhattacharya's method has been applied to the length measurements to identify the cohorts.
 The average SFL of each period and their evolution over time can be observed in Figure 13.
 The results suggest that growth in length from September to May is approximately between 8 and 18 cm (between 3% and 10%), depending on the fish length.
 The separation between cohorts decreases as the modal SFL increases, which is expected since the annual growth rates progressively decrease with age.
 It is also expected that after one year the growth of each cohort is similar to that represented by the distance between consecutive cohorts of the same size range in the initial length distribution.
 In this case, it is expected that the annual growth, because of the special conditions in cage, is even higher than in the wild, as has been already demonstrated in juvenile BFT.
-These results show that the modal lengths in May 2021 reach already the size of the next cohorts in September 2020.
-That implies that, after one year, each modal SFL could at least reach the next cohort's SFL or a few centimetres more if there is an accelerated growth in cages, as hypothesized.
+These results show that the modal lengths in May 2021 reach already the size of the next cohort's SFL or a few centimetres more if there is an accelerated growth in cages, as hypothesized.
 The acoustic system is also used to estimate the height of the fish to provide a more accurate biomass estimation.
 The results confirm that, for tuna fattened in cages, the availability of more than one dimension to estimate weight improves the predictive power of the model and reduces error in the estimate.